 - Does the content present itself in a way that makes you want to trust it?

 - Is there trustworthiness in the expertise of the person writing the piece?

 - Are there trustworthy backlinks pointing to this site?

 - Does the overall site look trustworthy?

-E-A-T is a complex topic, but it ties back to that concept of writing for people and not search engines.
+E-A-T is a complex topic, but it ties back to the concept of writing for people and not search engines.

 Pro tip: When it comes to writing, there’s no one-size-fits-all number for how many times you should use a specific keyword in your copy.
-If you think maybe you may be on the verge of keyword stuffing, read it out loud and see if it sounds natural to the human ear.
+If you think you might be on the verge of keyword stuffing, read your content out loud and see if it sounds natural to the human ear.

 Pillar 3: Publishing and promoting your content

 Once the copy is written and optimized, it’s time to publish and promote.
 After all, what good is high-quality content if no one sees it?